machinat/sociably/website/docs/receiving-events.md

 ## Handle Exepetions

-An unhandled error from the app exits the process in newer Node.js versions, so make sure you subscribe them with `app.onError(handler)` all the time.
+An unhandled error from the app exits the process in newer Node.js versions, so make sure you subscribe to them with `app.onError(handler)` all the time.

 ```js
 app.onError(err => {